grimmer0125/grimmer0125/README.md

 4. [AI+Electron](https://github.com/grimmer0125/electron-face-finder) A demo project to use a image including a face to find out the other images including similar faces on your comuters.
 5. [A full-stack TypeScript example project](https://github.com/grimmer0125/typescript-full-stack-example) that integrates some famous stack: React Hooks, Redux Toolkit, Node.js, GraphQL, NestJS, TypeORM, PostgreSQL,Traefik, Azure.
 6. E-book [Learning Javascript](https://lifeoverflow.gitbook.io/learning-javascript/) A entry level online ebook to record my note to learn JavaScript, written in 2016, several months after starting to use JS.
+7. [p2pMessenger](https://github.com/grimmer0125/p2pMessenger) demonstrates how to use a WebSocket signal server to exchange the IP information of every pair of iOS clients and constructs a P2P STUN channel to exchange text messages.
+STUN is a part of WebRTC.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=grimmer0125&include_all_commits=true&count_private=true&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)